 Add SPF every day

-Since sun damage is responsible for 90% of the visible signs of aging, resolving to use SPF protection more consistently is a perfect skin-improving resolution for 2019.
+Since environmental stressors like the sun are responsible for 90% of the visible signs of aging, resolving to use SPF protection more consistently is a perfect skin-improving resolution for 2019.

 We know that of the two spectrums of UV light that touch our skin, UVA causes more of those aging signs like wrinkles and sun spots.
 UVA light also travels through glass and is present throughout the day, even in winter.

 All that to say, yep, you really do need SPF protection year-round.
 One easy (and relatively hassle-free) solution is to start incorporating an SPF-rated foundation or moisturizer into your routine.

 Hot tip: we put together a list of our favorites in this post about the best SPF-rated foundations for sun protection.

 Yes, we realize this violates every “set tangible goals” rule in the resolution-setting handbook.

 But cognitive and emotional stress can cause damage to our skin too.
 So it’s worth choosing a tangible way to reduce stress in 2019—for the sake of your skin and your overall health!
 Read more in our post How does stress affect our skin?